Secaucus, New Jersey

 Jan 28, 2016 by Eydie Shapiro

-At some point many of us see changes in our parents and other elderly family members and chalk it up to simply getting older.
-However, there are some changes that we need to take more seriously, and consider steps that can be taken to help make life easier and safer for our loved ones.
+At some point, many of us notice changes in our parents and other elderly family members, and we attribute them to the natural process of aging.
+However, there are some changes that we need to take more seriously and consider steps that can help make life easier and safer for our loved ones.

 Here is what you might look for: